Suizhou: History

 Ancient bronze concert bells found in Zengdu District, Suizhou City.
 The originals are now kept in the provincial museum in Wuhan.

 Suizhou has a long history.
 During the Spring and Autumn period and Warring States period (771−221 BCE), it was the territory of the State of Sui/Zeng and within the cultural sphere of the State of Chu.
+Archaeological findings from the Yejiashan Cemetery excavation have yielded new information about the era.

 As a prefecture-level city Suizhou has a short history with its current status only granted by the State Council in June 2000.